-The Siberian Husky and Alaskan Malamute appear to be very similar and a lot of people mistake the breeds for each other.
-While they may look a little like each other, there’s a surprising amount of difference between the two you didn’t know.
+The Siberian Husky and Alaskan Malamute appear to be very similar with many people (even owners) mistaking the two.
+While they may look like each other, there’s a surprising amount of difference between the two you might not have known!

 This article will be the complete breed comparison for the Husky and the Malamute.
 I’ll go over everything to know about each breed, their similarities, and their differences.